 Having judges on the Tax Court is no small deal.
 It hears up to 90 percent of legal disputes between the IRS and American individuals and businesses.
 In short, the Tax Court is all tax litigation, all the time, where tax attorneys take their tax disputes on behalf of clients who have been deemed to owe back taxes.

 The Tax Court hears and decides some high-profile cases.
-Currently before the court is the case of the heirs of the Minnesota Twins baseball team, who are fighting the IRS’s efforts in getting its hands on more tax revenue after the team owner died in 2009.
+Currently before the court is the case of the heirs of the Minnesota Twins baseball team.
+The organization intends to fight the IRS’s efforts to collect tax revenue after the team owner died in 2009.

 The court also decided the fate of complicated arrangements meant to hide assets.
 John Hancock Life Insurance Company recently lost a case before the U.S. Tax Court regarding multiple leveraged lease transactions with $560 million at stake.
 The arrangements typically have assets purchased from and then leased back to public entities or corporations.

-With more judges on the U.S. Tax Court, tax attorneys and tax litigation will be going into high speed when it comes to litigating and disputing tax deficiency judgments.
+With more judges on the U.S. Tax Court, tax attorneys and tax litigation will be going into high speed.
+They’ll look to move quickly, litigating and disputing tax deficiency judgments.
 But if the IRS is accusing you or your business of owing back taxes to the government, a tax attorney can be a great resource for getting your or your business’s finances in good order.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.